“YOLO!” “I can’t even…” “Epic!”

 For international students, learning a new language like English can be tricky, especially American slang.
 You may hear dozens of slang words around your college campus.
 You might even hear some current trendy words and phrases at your internship or job.
 Our guide to college slang and American slang 2022 will help you better understand new slang words and how to use them.

 What Is Slang?

-Slang expressions also change constantly.
+Cool slang changes constantly.
 Some phrases, like “what’s up?”, have been around so long that they have become idioms, or common expressions where the meaning of certain word combinations are really different from their literal meaning.
 An example of an idiom is “out of the blue” to indicate something that happened without warning.

 Other slang words are trendy, or come from current music, TV, or movies, and are only used for a short time.
 For example, try saying Wazzzup to one of your classmates and see how they respond.
 (They might laugh, and not in a good way.)

 Knowing how and when to use slang words or college slang will help you connect with and better understand American students.
 As a general rule, you can use current trendy words and phrases with your friends and classmates, but should use more formal English when speaking to professors and coworkers.
 If you use current slang in more formal settings, like at work, people might see you as rude or unprofessional.

 Learn about undergraduate degree programs at Shorelight universities >

 Pop culture and youth culture tend to create new slang words and trends.
 Historically, that meant that the TV shows, pop and hip-hop music, movies, and video games popular with kids, teens, and young adults influenced current slang.
 While those forms of media still shape new slang words and cool slang, young people now tend to spend more time online – and with that shift, the internet, and especially social media, drive the majority of American slang in 2022.